dubaidataguy/real-estate-analysis-dubai/README.md

     On successful processing, the data files are automatically published to a GitHub release.

+## Historical Data
+   Download the historical data from releases.

 ## Contributing
 Contributions are welcome!
 Please review the [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.